GHTassinari/ExercisesBasicJavascript/README.md

 # ExercisesBasicJavascript

-These are some basic Javascripts exercises, that I have to hand over at the Rocketseat Explorer course.
+These are some basic Javascripts exercises, that I have to had over at the Rocketseat Explorer course.

 Includes some basic mathematical operations and verifying the type, or the value, of the variable.